kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I was also rejected for four months.

-This was heartbreaking because we had no salary.
+This was a heartbreaking experience because we had no salary.

 Then I made one sale.